Konstantin-Simakov/Stephen_Prata_Exercises_C/Binary Calculator/README.txt

-You must have pre-installed the 'gcc' compiler and the 'make' utitlity in Linux or Mac OS or only the 'gcc' compiler in Windows.
+You must have pre-installed the 'gcc' compiler and the 'make' utility on Linux or macOS, or only the 'gcc' compiler with set the 'PATH' variable environment for it on Windows.

 To run the program, use the following commands while in the project directory: